-Many places in Europe are marked by the scars and remnants of WWII, being form Ireland I was unaware of how in your face it can be in some areas.
+Many places in Europe are marked by the scars and remnants of WWII, being from Ireland I was unaware of how in your face it can be in some areas.
 This might sound naive and it was in part, especially for someone who studied history.
-It’s foot print is huge and forever will be.
-The Eagles nest did not have very much to do with this atrocious period.
+Its footprint is huge and forever will be.
+The Eagles Nest did not have very much to do with this atrocious period.
 It does, however, serve as a reminder of the excesses of the Nazi party and there place in history.
+Visting the Eagles nest should be on your visit list.

-The building I visited is known as the ‘Egles nest’ due to its location and its name in German is Kehlsteinhaus.
+The building I visited is known as the ‘Eagles Nest’ due to its location and its name in German is Kehlsteinhaus.
 It once served, along with others as a holiday home for Hitler in the town of Berchtesgaden.

 The Eagles nest made up one of a number of buildings used in the region as resorts for high ranking Nazi party leaders.
 The Nazi party gifted the home to Hitler on his 50th birthday.
 It was designed to impress and acted as another sign of the Nazi parties power and indulgence in excess.